EYFS - Reception

 As the year progresses any visitor to our classroom will see signs, posters and labels made by the children telling people not to touch something, describing and naming their models and many more.
 We actively encourage children to communicate using their emerging writing skills as well as model possibilities constantly during their play.

-In addition every child spends time in a small group developing their skills at whatever level they may be operating at.
-Our aim is that by the end of Reception our children enjoy the writing experience, view themselves as writers and are confident to have a go.
+Our aim is that by the end of the EYFS journey our children enjoy the writing experience, view themselves as writers and are confident to have a go.

 The Early Learning Goal for writing for the end of Reception is: Children use their phonic knowledge to write words in ways which match their spoken sounds.
 They also write some irregular common words.
 They write simple sentences which can be read by themselves and others.
 Some words are spelt correctly and others are phonetically plausible.